OAR's programs combine the organization and planning

 been out there every summer since.
 While the methods have changed

-- to understand long-term trends in the river's
+- understand long-term trends in the river's

-- to provide sound scientific information to evaluate
+condition; � provide sound scientific information to evaluate

 regulatory decisions affecting the river;

-- to identify problem spots; and
+- identify problem spots; and

-- to promote stewardship of the river.
+- promote stewardship of the river.

 Of